kekyo/FlashCap/README.md

 we assume Windows as the development environment.

 Pull requests are welcome!
 Development is on the `develop` branch and merged into the `main` branch at release time.
-Therefore, if you make a pull request, please make new your branch from the `develop` branch.
+Therefore, if you make a pull request, please make new your topic branch from the `develop` branch.

 ----